alex-kalanis/kw_menu/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/alex-kalanis/kw_menu/badges/coverage.png?b=master&v=1)](https://scrutinizer-ci.com/g/alex-kalanis/kw_menu/?branch=master)

 Mapping menu from different sources and make the tree necessary to process everything.
-This version supports only files as entries in data source.
-If Storage is in database it's possible to map that source.
+This version supports as entries files on volume, in storage and from tree package.
 You can also make your own implementation of IEntriesSource and IMetaSource to satisfy selection of available entries.

 ## PHP Installation

 ```
 {
     "require": {
-        "alex-kalanis/kw_menu": "1.0"
+        "alex-kalanis/kw_menu": "2.0"
     }
 }
 ```